 - Use the TABLE parameter in an Extract parameter file to specify one or more objects that are to be captured from the data source by the Extract process.
-TABLE options specify processing work such as filtering and token definitions that must be performed before Extract writes the captured data to the Oracle GoldenGate trail. - Use the MAP parameter in the Replicat parameter file to map the data from the source objects to the appropriate target objects.
+TABLE options specify processing work such as filtering and token definitions that must be performed before Extract writes the captured data to the Oracle GoldenGate trail. - List the TABLE parameter after listing the EXTFILE, EXTTRAIL, RMTFILE, OR RMTTRAIL parameter of the Extract.
+To write multiple trails within the same Extract, create a separate TABLE parameter after each trail specification. - Use the MAP parameter in the Replicat parameter file to map the data from the source objects to the appropriate target objects.
 MAP options specify processing work such as filtering, conversion, and error handling that must be performed before the data is applied to the target objects.
 Each target object that you want to synchronize with a source object must be associated with that source object by means of a MAP parameter.
 Multiple source-target relationships can be specified by means of a wildcard.